 Have you ever tried chicken thighs infused with lemongrass flavor?
 I will explain how to prepare the classic lemongrass chicken in this article.

 If you want to throw in some Asian flavor apart from the typical soy sauce-based Chinese cuisine, this Vietnamese-inspired pan-fried lemongrass chicken chop will guarantee to be a total crowd-pleaser.
-The almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.
+In addition, the almost universal appeal of the aroma of lemongrass will surely welcome by everyone in your family.

-Best of all, it only involves two steps- marinate and pan-fry, which is why I prepare it for so many times.
+Best of all, it only involves two steps- marinate and pan-fry, which is why I have prepared it so many times.
 The accompanying dipping sauce is optional.